Kidneys and Adrenal Glands

 Right lateral intercostal window:

 Definitely get the patient in the left lateral decubitus position.
-Get the long axis right kidney and the liver in the same image and then subtly angle the probe medial to bring in the slightly hyperechoic triangle of tissue cephalad of the right kidney but posterior to the liver.
+Get the long axis right kidney and the liver in the same image and then subtly fan the probe anterior to bring in the slightly hyperechoic triangle of tissue cephalad and medial of the right kidney but posterior to the liver.
 The right adrenal should always remain lateral to the IVC.
 If the IVC is seen, the view is too medial.
 Here is a clip showing a triangular normal right adrenal gland as it comes in to view cephalad and medial to the kidney and right against the liver.
 In this image the tissue is more hyperechoic than the liver and kidney and a bit “sparkly”.

 Left lateral intercostal window: